A step-by-step recipe for easy sourdough croissants. The end result is buttery, flaky pastries, sure to impress.

 Shaping

-- Mark 5cm (2inch) marks along both lengths of the dough rectangle.
+2. Mark 5cm (2 inches) marks along both lengths of the dough rectangle.
 Use a pizza cutter or large knife to cut triangles that connect the marks from the top to the bottom.
-Using a ruler can really help keep your lines straight.
+Using a ruler can help keep your lines straight.

-- Make a little cut in the bottom of each triangle and stretch it out.
-Then roll the triangles up tightly, starting from the bottom and rolling to the tip.
-You can bed the ends of croissants a little to make a crescent, or leave them straight
+3. Make a little cut at the bottom of each triangle and stretch it out.
+Then, roll the triangles up tightly, starting from the bottom and rolling to the tip.
+You can bed the ends of croissants a little to make a crescent or leave them straight

-- You can brush the croissants with a little water to stop them from drying out or create a humid and warm spot by placing the croissants in a cold oven next to a cup of hot water.
+5. You can brush the croissants with a bit of water to stop them from drying out or create a humid and warm spot by placing them in a cold oven next to a cup of hot water.
 Ensure the butter in the croissants doesn't melt or it will ruin the layers.
-Don’t place the cup of hot water underneath the tray of croissants or it’ll make the bottom of the tray too warm.
+Don’t place the cup of hot water underneath the tray of croissants, or it’ll make the bottom of the tray too warm.

-Baking - The croissants can be baked once they have puffed out, or they can be refrigerated if you want to bake them in the morning.
-The extended fridge time will increase the sour flavour.
+6. The croissants can be baked once they have puffed out or refrigerated if you want to bake them in the morning.
+The extended fridge time will increase the sour flavor.

-- Mix together the egg and water in a small bowl.
+8. Mix the egg and water together in a small bowl.
 Use a pastry brush to brush the croissants with egg wash.

 Storing